shanduur/container-object-storage-interface/docs/src/api/out.md

-AccessedBucket identifies a Bucket and corresponding access parameters.
+AccessedBucket identifies a Bucket and correlates it to a BucketClaimAccess from the spec.